ShaunCurtis/Shaun.Blazor.CSS/readme.md

 $enable-rounded: false;
 ```

 Add *_overrides.scss* to *SASS/custom* and add the following content.
-It demonstrates the sort of changes you can make.
+This demonstrates the sort of changes you can make - we don't actually use it on the site.

 ```css
 /* Reduce the default form-group bottom margin*/